Garrydagr8/OPENCV-LICENSE-PLATE-RECOGNITION-SYSTEM/README.md

 ## Versioning

-This is Build-1 for Round 1 of DEVSOC-19
+This is Build-1 for Round 1

 ## Authors